Link Search Menu Expand Document

 • if so: how, if at all, should either or both theories be refined?

-The Integration Challenge is interesting because apparent conflicts between philosophical, psychological and formal theories arise at the most fundamental level.
+An Integration Question is interesting because apparent conflicts between philosophical, psychological and formal theories arise at the most fundamental level.

 Ask a Question